bbatsov/batsov.com/_posts/2011-06-14-linux-desktop-part-2.markdown

 says he's on board, but very few people are actually rowing and bringing the Linux desktop to it's designated port.

-I've written only two desktop project for Linux from scratch (an English-Bulgarian dictionary utility and a GUI front-end for pacman on Arch Linux), but I've contributed bug reports and patches to lots of projects.
+I've written only two desktop projects for Linux from scratch (a simple English-Bulgarian dictionary utility and a GUI front-end for pacman on Arch Linux), but I've contributed bug reports and patches to lots of projects.
 No matter what your opinion about me is - I've done something for the Linux desktop and I'm doing something for the desktop now